by Joe Goudeseune | May 12, 2014 | Uncategorized

 Saw installation and operator training is a FREE service we offer with the purchase of many of our band saws.
 After installation, our repair technicians will review: saw operation, safety features, periodic maintenance, and other valuable information to keep your band...

 The best carbide band saw blade for cutting induction hardened shafts, linear bearing shafts, and case hardened materials up to HRC 65.
-We have done extensive testing and our blade product outperforms ALL other blades on the market two to one.
-It is...
+Surface hardened component cutting has always been extremely difficult to cut.
+Previously, the best option was using an abrasive...

 There are many variables that can lead to crooked cuts when using band saw blades.
 These common causes include worn or improper blade guides, too many teeth in the cut, feed pressure that is too high, low band tension, a fixed vise that is not square or a saw table...